Aimee Lynn Everett

 Fortunately, if you know the warning signs of a termite infestation and know how to deter these hungry insects from entering your home, you can prevent costly termite damage.

-To help keep your house from becoming a meal for these hungry insects, home and car insurance broker and comparison app Jerry has compiled a guide to everything you need to know about termites in Illinois.
+from becoming a meal for these hungry insects, home and car insurance broker

 It’s easy to miss the signs of a termite infestation because termites rarely come into contact with humans.
 They often come into your house unnoticed through small cracks in your foundation and go to work secretly eating away at the wooden structure inside your walls and floors.
 A termite infestation can go unnoticed for months if you don’t know what to look for.